-Witness firsthand the beauty of coastal Canada as you embark on a 10-day escorted rail tour.
+Witness firsthand the beauty of coastal Canada as you embark on a 10-day rail-drive adventure.

 Following your stay in Moncton, you will drive to the historic town of Saint John.
-Home to the country's oldest farmer's market and museum, the first day in Saint John is yours to explore the deep history of the city, before embarking the second day you will witness the natural spectacular of St. John's reversing falls with the aid of a scenic boat tour.
+Home to the country's oldest farmer's market and museum, the first day in Saint John is yours to explore the deep history of the city.
 After your time in Saint John, you will venture on to St. Andrews, a truly classic coastal town, home to classic sights like the St. Andrew Biological Station, the Huntsman Aquarium and a special trip to the home of Sir William Van Home, builder of the Canadian Pacific Railway.
-After you two day stay, you will drive back to Moncton where you will venture on your overnight trip to Montreal, where your coastal Canadian adventure comes to an end!
+After your two-day stay, you will drive back to Moncton where you will venture on your overnight trip to Montreal, where your Canadian coastal adventure comes to an end!

 - Select meals onboard the train

 - Montreal city sightseeing tour

 - 7-day full-size car rental, including GPS, LDW and unlimited kilometers

 Day 1 - Bienvenue MontrealWelcome to Montreal!
 Canada's Cultural Capital is brimming with style and sophistication.
 Gourmet restaurants, haute couture, and endless entertainment options await you.
 Spend the day browsing the fashionable shops and sampling culinary treats.
 Overnight Montreal.